Lightstreamer/Lightstreamer-JMS-example-StockList-client-node/README.md

 <!-- START DESCRIPTION lightstreamer-jms-example-stocklist-client-node -->

-This project contains a sample Node.js concole application that shows how the [Lightstreamer JMS Extender JavaScript Client Library](https://www.npmjs.com/package/lightstreamer-jms-node-client) can be used to connect to Lightstreamer JMS Extender.
+This project contains a sample Node.js console application that shows how the [Lightstreamer JMS Extender JavaScript Client Library](https://www.npmjs.com/package/lightstreamer-jms-node-client) can be used to connect to Lightstreamer JMS Extender.

 ![Screenshot](screen_node_large.png)